Skip to main content

 When do you need to convert between Cups and Teaspoons?

-A US culinary unit of volume equal to 1/3 of a tablespoon (about 4.
+A US culinary unit of volume equal to exactly 1/3 of a US tablespoon, or 1/48 of a US cup (≈ 4.
 Cup and Teaspoon are both volume units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Volume Conversions